 This is especially for enterprises with legacy on-premises applications that can create a challenge in managing the storage, flow, and use of data, even with cloud management software in place for hybrid clouds.
 Additionally, there will be different types of data that needs to be used in different ways, from customer data that simply needs to be recorded to disaster recovery (DR) solutions that need the ability to swap in data from cloud backups in the event of a major IT failure or major malware infection such as from ransomware.

-Luckily, there are a number of cloud storage management services available, to allow you to manage every part of your cloud data.
-This could be anything from syncing accounts so that all your data is in one place, to migrating data from one cloud platform to another.
+However, there are a number of cloud storage management services available, to allow you to manage every part of your cloud data in the different ways required.
+This could be anything from syncing accounts so that all your data is in one place, setting up simple backups, to migrating data from one cloud platform to another.

 CloudHQ fully integrates all your Google related apps with other cloud-based services such as Salesforce, Dropbox and Evernote.
 This solution offers full backup protection for all G Suite apps that may be used within your organisation.
 Even if other organisations you work with use other services such as Dropbox, cloudHQ will sync and integrate all these with your G Suite accounts.
 This means less hassle for you when working over multiple cloud-based solutions.

 cloudHQ offer a free tier that allows users to save emails to the cloud with unlimited backup and sync of Free Cloud Accounts.
 There are paid options, too, which include a free 15-day trial so you don’t have to commit straight away. cloudHQ offer a 30-day money back guarantee if you do decide to go for it but ultimately find it is not right for you.